Armored Heart: L'Odeur de l'Amour

 “Don’t worry,” whispered a voice into her ear, and she knew that voice belonged to the hands that were freeing her skin, helping her cool off.
 She leaned into it, into that voice, letting it help her.
 The voice’s hands wrapped around her own, bringing them together and gently holding them.
 From underneath them, green vines grew along her wrists, cool, and safe, and tight.
 She watched them darken for a while, fascinated by the fact that they grew stiffer and harder.
 “I think you just need to eat something.”

 The voice walked away, leaving her behind.
 Her top half didn’t have the things on them anymore, but her legs still did, and her feet had even worse things on them.
 She struggled with the little ropes that held everything together, and kicked until things started to come off.
-First her foot got free, then her… her not-foot, and then her legs.
+First her foot got free, then her… Her not-foot, and then her legs.
 Once she was completely free, and the soft, warm things were scattered around her, she let out a relieved sigh.
 She felt so much better, now.

 She stretched out on the grass, relishing the feeling of it between her toes and along her back, and she grinned at the sun with her eyes closed.
 It wasn’t hot anymore, now that she had those oppressive things off, and her skin could breathe and feel the nature around her.